 FearAZ.com is an easy-to-use online resource helping you overcome fear and achieve personal growth.
 With our range of tools and resources available, you can confront and learn to manage your anxieties in a safe, supportive environment - your own.
 FearAZ.com offers education, expert guidance, and exercises geared toward conquering your deepest fear or phobia.
 We also provide a growing community where you can connect with others like you, share experience, and find encouragement.
 Whether you're struggling with public speaking, social anxiety, or any other fear, trust FearAZ.com or FearAtoZ.com to hopefully set you on the path to fearlessness.

-An individual who is scared of ghosts or even demons can experience intense bouts of stress anxiety by merely thinking about them.
+An individual who is scared of ghosts, or even demons, can experience intense bouts of stress and anxiety merely thinking about them.
 All types of ghosts can trigger this reaction, including phantoms, ghouls, and spirits.

-You probably don’t understand what’s happening with you.
-It’s difficult explaining your fear to people because most individuals don’t believe that ghosts are real.
+You probably don’t understand what’s happening to you.
+It’s difficult explaining your fear to people because many don’t believe ghosts are real.
 However, your terror is quite real.
-You become so pale, you begin to resemble a scared ghost.
+When you think about ghosts, you grow so pale you begin to resemble a ghost yourself.

 Let’s take a look at the causes, symptoms, and methods of overcoming this phobia.